 Words in angle brackets <> indicate the content is a parameter which must be substituted by the appropriate value.
 For example, <FX> (Phase 1 in the dataset checks) should be replaced by the appropriate feature code (“WaterLevel” for S-104).

 Bold type indicates a literal name (for example Group_F.featureCode means the HDF5 array named “featureCode” in the HDF5 group named “Group_F”).

-F-6 Test Cases and Methods
+E-6 Test Cases and Methods

-F-6.1 Coverage consistency
+E-6.1 Coverage consistency